Read up on KIMAA’s senior Kyokushin instructors:

-In 1993 Shihan Rick travelled to Japan with Shihan Howard and received his 3rd Dan from Sosai Mas Oyama.
-In 2000 he was graded to 4th Dan by Shihan Howard and in 2001 completed the 50 Man Kumite.
+In 1993 Shihan Rick travelled to Japan with Hanshi Howard Lipman and received his 3rd Dan from Sosai Mas Oyama.
+In 2000 he was graded to 4th Dan by Hanshi Howard and in 2001 completed the 50 Man Kumite.

 Shihan Peter Olive

 Shihan Peter Olive is 5th Dan in Kyokushin Karate and 1st Dan in Kobudo.
 He began his training at the Honbu Dojo in Japan.

 On his return to Australia, Shihan Peter continued his instruction under Shihan Rick Cunningham and shortly after this was graded to 1st Dan.

 Shihan Peter has been with KIMAA for nearly twenty years and is a widely regarded instructor.
 Shihan Peter instructs at Annangrove Dojo with Shihan Rick and is always at the Friday night classes at Turramurra Dojo, either teaching with Hanshi Howard or taking the class himself.